-Generalists are there to have understanding of the greater context, to be able to see the connections specialists don’t, and to be able to break ground and clear the way so specialists can shine.
+A generalist has a better understanding of the greater context, is able to see the connections specialists don’t, and is able to break ground and clear the way so specialists can shine.

 Basically I just wanted to give every newly graduated designer (or really any new graduate anywhere) a hug and say don’t worry – it’s ok if you don’t live to kern or have a deep passion for 18th century typography, you’re still relevant as a designer and can do things that those crazy specialists can’t!
 You can see the big picture, bring completely disparate skill sets to the table and put the puzzle pieces together in a crazy new way.
 You’re just as good!